Medium Difficult Bible Quiz about Bible Characters.

 -

-This man died when he touched the Ark to keep it from falling.
+This man died after he touched the Ark to keep it from falling.

 a.
 Zacchaeus.